 Credit Hours: 10 hours

-- Learning the major hazards associated with general industry work and how to avoid, protect, or control them.
-This includes:
+- Learn the major hazards associated with general industry work and how to avoid, protect or control them.

 - Slips, trips, falls associated with walking and working surfaces

 - Effective Egress and fire protection program

 - Outline the general requirements for general safety standards